Kepa Arrizabalaga: International career

 After appearing for Spain's under-18s, Arrizabalaga was called up to the under-19 team for that year's UEFA European Championship.
 He was the starter during the tournament, as his side were crowned champions; highlights included a 3–3 semi-final success against France, where he saved two penalties in the shootout.

 Arrizabalaga missed the 2013 FIFA U-20 World Cup due to injury, being replaced in the tournament squad by Rubén Yáñez.
-On 8 November 2013 he was called up to the under-21 team, along with Athletic teammate Iker Muniain.
+On 8 November 2013, he was called up to the under-21 team, along with Athletic teammate Iker Muniain.

 Arrizabalaga was called up to the senior side on 22 March 2017 ahead of a 2018 FIFA World Cup qualifier against Israel and a friendly with France, as a late replacement for the injured Pepe Reina.
 He earned his first cap on 11 November of that year, playing the full 90 minutes in a 5–0 friendly win over Costa Rica in Málaga.

-Arrizabalaga was named in Spain's 23-man squad for the 2018 FIFA World Cup in Russia.
+Arrizabalaga was named in Spain's 23-man squad for the 2018 FIFA World Cup in Russia, although he did not play in the tournament.